-Methylation is needed to make phosphatidycholine which makes bile acids.
+Methylation is needed to make phosphatidylcholine which makes bile acids.

 Bile acids regulate the pH of the small intestine.
 When the pH is altered due to low bile acids, dysbiosis and SIBO occurs.

-This can become a huge self perpetuating problem, as SIBO reduces Vitamin B12 absorption.
+This can become a huge self-perpetuating problem, as SIBO reduces Vitamin B12 absorption.
 Vitamin B12 is an essential nutrient in methylation required for the remethylation of homocysteine to methionine along with methylfolate for the formation of SAMe (the major methyl donor).
-It’s these methyls that produce phosphatidycholine!!
+It’s these methyls that produce phosphatidylcholine!!

 Furthermore, if you have MTHFR and inadequate methylfolate, the body will use choline to re-methylate homocysteine to methionine via the BHMT enzyme which will deplete your stores of choline which is needed to make phosphatidylcholine.